 - 5.13 The quoted uncertainty can also be converted to a standard uncertainty from the knowledge of the probability distribution of the uncertainty.
-These probability distributions can be in the standard form of rectangular, triangular, triangular, - It may be stressed that those uncertainty components quantified by means other than repeated analysis are also expressed as standard deviations, although they may not always be characterised by the normal distribution.
+These probability distributions can be in the standard form of rectangular, triangular, trapezoidal and normal or Gaussian.
+See Appendix B. Divide the quoted uncertainty by a factor which depends on the probability distribution. - 5.14 It may be stressed that those uncertainty components quantified by means other than repeated analysis are also expressed as standard deviations, although they may not always be characterised by the normal distribution.
 For example, it may be possible only to estimate that the value of a quantity lies within bounds (upper or lower limits) such that there is an equal probability of it lying anywhere within those bounds.
 This is known as a rectangular distribution.
 There are simple mathematical expressions to evaluate the standard deviation for this and a number of other distributions encountered in measurement. - 5.15 The components, evaluated by either Type A or Type B methods, are combined to produce an overall value of uncertainty known as the combined standard uncertainty.
 An expanded uncertainty is usually required to meet the needs of industrial, commercial, health and safety, and other applications.
 It is obtained by multiplying the combined standard uncertainty by a coverage factor, k.
 The k value can be 2 for a 95% confidence level and 3 for a 99.7% confidence level.
 The expanded uncertainty defines an interval about the result of a measurement that may be expected to encompass a large fraction of the distribution of values that could reasonably be attributed to the measurand.